Facebook's transfer of EU citizen data to US 'valid': ECJ adviser | DW | 19.12.2019

 Austrian privacy advocate Max Schrems had brought the case against Facebook Ireland, arguing that EU-approved "standard contractual clauses" (SCCs) gave European authorities the ability to bloc data transfers to destinations outside the EU.

 Schrems' case was founded on the premise that an EU citizen's data is vulnerable when transferred to the US, where security agencies and American intelligence services can access private data for foreign intelligence purposes.
-He has cited NSA documents leaked by former NSA contractor Edward Snowden.
+He had cited documents leaked by former NSA contractor Edward Snowden.

 Read more: Online platforms in Germany fail to meet EU data protection rules: study